 - Or by post, Accounts Payable Level 3 Sherfield Building Imperial College London Exhibition Road London SW7 2AZ

-- Payments made by cheque or BACS are not possible and this section should be removed.
+- Payments to be made by cheque or BACS Transfer are not possible and this section should be removed.

 Once a final draft of the Outline OID has been approved for sponsorship by the RGIT, the PI is to submit to the HRA, along with IRAS checklist for “Initial Assessment”.

-The internal process for the OID can be found by clicking on the Process Map for OID and SoECAT.pdf (212KB), please follow post award sections.
+The internal process for the OID can be found by clicking on the OID and mNCA Process Map (PDF).

 - Once the initial assessment has been received from the HRA, the PI/Study Team/Dept Admin must check with the JRO Grant team to confirm there is a budget per site, and review Appendix 2: Finance Provisions has been completed correctly to ensure payments to Trusts will be made.